nbloomf/nbloomf.md/posts/2016-12-30-hacking-on-wordpress-getting-started.md

 If your plugin needs to send email, you can test this without actually sending mail by using mailcatcher (comes with VVV) or [MailHog](https://github.com/Chassis/MailHog) (Chassis extension).

-## wp-cli
+## WordPress from the Command Line

 This is less immediately useful, but still handy: you can interact with a WP install from the command line with [wp-cli](http://wp-cli.org/).
 This comes with VVV.
 To use it, first SSH to the virtual machine and then invoke ``wp`` from within ``/srv/www/wordpress-default`` (or whatever install you're using).

-## FakerPress
+Most interactions with the WP interface can be scripted with ``wp-cli``.

+## Generating a Fake Blog

 Depending on what kind of plugin you're building, you may need to have a blog that's actually populated with posts and comments.
-One easy way to generate a dummy blog is with the FakerPress plugin.
+One easy way to generate a dummy blog is with the [FakerPress](https://wordpress.org/plugins/fakerpress/) plugin.
 This can be installed and used from within WP; it's pretty straightforward.
 But FakerPress was also super slow on my machine.

 Another option for getting dummy blog data is to generate a [WXR](https://devtidbits.com/2011/03/16/the-wordpress-extended-rss-wxr-exportimport-xml-document-format-decoded-and-explained/) file and import it, either through the WP interface or on the command line with ``wp-cli``.
 I was able to do this successfully (I even made a [little tool](https://github.com/nbloomf/prattle) for generating WXR archives) but it is less straightforward because as far as I can tell the only documentation for the WXR format is "whatever WordPress exports".

+## Measuring Performance

+There's a few ways to measure WordPress' performance.

+1. VVV comes with [several tools](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Code-Debugging). xDebug and Cachegrind are nice; with these enabled you can append ``?XDEBUG_PROFILE`` to any query to get a nice profile log with webgrind.
+2. The [Query Monitor](https://wordpress.org/plugins/query-monitor/) plugin is nice for measuring database performance.
+3. As a last resort you can measure the end-to-end performance of a site using ``curl``.
+For example, here's a pipeline that gets the average time-to-first-byte of 200 requests to ``$URL``.
+(When editing locally this time is dominated by the site itself.)

+    ```bash
+    for i in {1..200}; do \
+      curl -s -w "%{time_starttransfer}\n" -o /dev/null $URL; \
+    done \
+      | awk '{ sum += $1; n++ } END { if (n > 0) print "average of " n " requests: " sum / n; }'
+    ```